mobyle2/mobyle2.datamanager/README.md

  - only only local registered users (ldap)
  - limit access to a list of root directories

+Add revert possibility for files from a previous version of file

 # Background tasks

 Background tasks are manaed with celery.